Non-Monetary Mechanism Design without Priors: Achieving Efficiency via Adaptive Costly Audits: Setup: Distribution-Free Non-Monetary Resource Allocation

+When it is clear from the context, we often drop the parameter $\bm M$ for the ease of presentation.

-Because they are strategic, the agents' objective is to maximize their own utility function when deciding their strategies.
-Formally, the resulting joint strategy forms a Perfect Bayesian Equilibrium.
+The agents' objectives are to strategically maximize their own value functions.
+Formally, fixing a mechanism $\bm M$, we assume the agents' joint strategy forms a Perfect Bayesian Equilibrium (PBE).

-\begin{definition}[Perfect Bayesian Equilibrium (PBE)] A joint strategy $\bm \pi$ is a Perfect Bayesian Equilibrium (PBE) under a central planner mechanism $\bm M$ if any unilateral deviation of any agent cannot increase their utility function.
-That is, for any alternative strategy $\bm \pi_i'$ of agent $i\in [K]$, let $\bm \pi'$ be the joint strategy where agent $i$ follows $\bm \pi_i'$ and any other agent $j\ne i$ follows $\bm \pi_j$, then we must have
+\begin{definition}[Perfect Bayesian Equilibrium] Under a planner mechanism $\bm M$, a joint strategy $\pi=(\pi_i)_{i\in [K]}$ is a Perfect Bayesian Equilibrium (PBE) if, for any possible history, any unilateral deviation of any agent cannot increase their value function.
+That is, for any alternative strategy $\pi_i'$ of agent $i\in [K]$, let $\pi'$ be the joint strategy where agent $i$ follows $\pi_i'$ and any other agent $j\ne i$ follows $\pi_j$, then we must have

 \end{definition}